UN: War crimes have been committed in Libya | DW | 04.10.2021

 The report chronicles accounts of crimes like murder, torture, enslavement, extrajudicial killings and rape.

+The mission was set up after the UN's top rights body adopted a resolution in June 2020 calling for the establishment of a fact-finding body to be sent to Libya.

-The mission collected and reviewed hundreds of documents, interviewed over 150 people and carried out investigations in Libya, Tunisia and Italy.
+The experts collected and reviewed hundreds of documents, interviewed over 150 people and carried out investigations in Libya, Tunisia and Italy.

 Violations are committed "on a widespread scale" by state and non-state actors, "with a high level of organization and with the encouragement of the state — all of which is suggestive of crimes against humanity," the report said.